 2. Collect Client “Intel” and Use It!

 You need to begin collecting facts about each of your customers from the first moment that you begin a relationship.
 What is their work history?
 Do they have kids?
 How old?
 Birthdays?
 What are their hobbies and interests?
 Who is their favorite ball team, player etc.?
-But collecting client “intel” isn’t enough; you must execute efforts that reflect your willingness to maintain a relationship.
+Remember, collecting client “intel” isn’t enough; you must execute efforts that reflect your willingness to maintain a relationship.
 Sending birthday greetings to a client sends the signal that you wish to maintain some form of a relationship.
 Congratulating a client on their child’s graduation reinforces your effort to stay in contact.
 They know what you’re doing by staying in touch but they also recognize that most contractors DON’T work hard to stay in touch!

 3. Share Your New Services with Customers